Murray–Wright High School: Violent incidents in the 1980s

 In 1987, James Risen of the Los Angeles Times said "Murray–Wright had become one of the most violent schools in the city."

-On October 18, 1985, during homecoming celebrations, four teenagers entered the American football game area in an automobile, two minutes before halftime during the Public School League game between Murray–Wright and Northwestern High School.
+On October 18, 1985, during homecoming celebrations, four teenagers entered the football field in an automobile, two minutes before halftime during the Public School League game between Murray–Wright and Northwestern High School.
 When the car pulled behind the grandstands, one teenager fired on a crowd of 300 people with a shotgun, causing seven people to receive injuries.
 Six of the injured were teenagers, ranged in age from 13 to 19.
 One received critical injuries.
 All six received treatment at the Detroit Receiving Hospital.
 The shootings occurred at 4:15 PM, and the suspects left the scene.
 This shooting was the week's second shooting that had high school students involved.
 The shooting was the second one in a month in which homecoming activities were involved.
 Police said that one of the suspects had been involved in a fight on an earlier occasion.

 On April 16, 1987, a student at Murray–Wright entered the school parking lot and shot 17-year-old Chester Jackson, a junior running back, in the head, killing him.
 The attacker went into the gymnasium and shot 18-year-old Damon Matthews, a basketball player, in the face.
 Tomeka Turner, an 18-year-old, was wounded.
 Risen said that Turner's injuries occurred "apparently in the school's corridors as the attacker fled the building."
 The youth with facial injuries received treatment at the Detroit Receiving Hospital.
 The incident occurred around noon.
 The attacker, Michael Schofield, was 14 at the time of the crime.
 Schofield, 15 years old at sentencing, was sentenced to serve in a juvenile correctional facility until he turned 19.
 Schofield killed four people on September 11, 2003, during an attempted robbery of a convenience store in Westland, Michigan, and then killed himself.
 His co-defendant Leslie Gordon was sentenced to life without parole for the crime.
 The Los Angeles Times News Service said that the 1987 Murray–Wright shooting was the incident that put "most clearly into focus" the epidemic of youth violence in Detroit.

 After the murder and shootings, school officials started a plan to reduce violence in the school.
 The school was closed for two days as officials held special assemblies concerning school violence.
 The school officials said that of the students who appeared at the assemblies at Murray–Wright, half appeared with their parents.
 This occurred despite fears that few parents would appear.